alifallahi/MachineLearning_Warmup/README.md

-# regression
+# Simple Linear Regression
-Simple Linear Regression
+A simpe linear regression example by Python.